- According to IEC Standard

 - Large stock

-1. What is 12 Gauge Wire?
+1. What Is 12 Gauge Wire?

 The wire gauge is merely a measurement of the wire’s diameter or thickness, so a 12 gauge wire has a diameter of 2.05 mm and has lower resistance to current flow.
 They are utilized in the kitchenette, washroom, outdoor receptacles, including 120 volts air conditioning units that can handle up to 20 amps of power.
 This wire gauge has a diameter of about 2.05 mm.
-This kind of wire has to be produced following the AWG standards.
+This kind of wire has to be produced following AWG standards.
 Typically, the thinner the wire, the greater number of the wire that can be put together.
 In cases where a large power supply is needed, a 12 gauge electrical wire is recommended for improved power transmission.

 Figure 1: 12 gauge flexible wire

 It is also important to note that quality has little to do with the size (big gauge or small gauge) of a conductor’s wire gauge.
 However, a smaller gauge like a 12 gauge cable helps you get more conducting wires.
 Usually, the wire resistance should be less than 5 percent of the total standard resistance of 12 gauge stranded wire.
 With 1000 feet of 12 gauge copper wire it is possible to lose up to 1.588 ohms.
-It is possible to run this 12 gauge flexible wire with a 4-ohm speaker and 120 feet with an 8-ohm speaker.
+It is possible to run this 12 gauge speaker wire with a 4-ohm speaker and 120 feet with an 8-ohm speaker.

 There is always a concern about the usage of 12 vs 14 gauge wire, but should be known is that each wire gauge has its special use.
 It is easier for a larger wire to handle more current without overheating because it has a larger cross-sectional area.
 Larger gauge numbers correspond to smaller-diameter wires because the gauge is based on the number of wires that can fit through a standard aperture.
 So because 12-gauge copper wire typically measures 2.05 mm in diameter and 14-gauge copper wire measures 1.63 mm in diameter, the former is preferred in cases where overheating is prevented.